mrobertsanchez/Neighborhood-Map-Project/README.md

 There are two methods:
 1. Visit _____ to access a live demo.
-2. Fork the repro and open index.html is your browser of choice.
+2. Fork the repro and open index.html in your browser of choice.

 ## Resources Used During Development